-More information for prospective Exchange Students
+More information for prospective Visiting Students

 2. within the frames of programs financed by the European Union, which has 28 European countries as members.
 The programmes supported by the EU are directed not only to the citizens of the Member States.

 Until 2013, the exchange of students, doctoral students and employees of the University of Warsaw was effected within the frames of Erasmus and Erasmus Mundus programmes.
 The latter promoted academic exchange between the European universities and those from other continents.
 In 2014, a new programme was introduced – Erasmus+, replacing all previous programmes.
 The University of Warsaw has already received the Erasmus+ European Charter for Higher Education (ECHE), in other words, the right to take part in the new programme.
 The details of the offer will soon be known.

 !
 If you are interested in studying at the University of Warsaw within the framework of the EU programmes, click here:

 3. within the frame of the Guest Student Programme, providing partial programme for a full fee

 The Programme is not limited to any country or region.
 It is open to everyone.
 Students with Polish ancestry are eligible for a discount.

 !
 If you are interested in studying at the University of Warsaw within the frames of the Guest Student Programme, click here:

 4. on the grounds of governmental agreements (i.e. signed by the Republic of Poland and other countries from various regions of the world) and state programmes (scholarship programmes financed by one or more countries)

 These exchange programmes are aimed at students from selected countries or regions.